avodonosov/reader-garbage-collector/README.md

 ```

-For a runnable example, see test-systems/good-system.asd
+For a runnable example see test-systems/good-system.asd
 which prevents the pollution, in contrast to test-systems/bad-system.asd.
 Also see how they are tested in test.lisp.

 What is the most appropriate name for this functionality?
 Is it really a "reader gargage collector",
-or maybe it's a "symbol pollution synk"?
+or maybe it's a "symbol pollution sink"?
 Something else?

 Further Thoughts.